 - (1) The following are additional disclosures for the Company and its affiliates as required by the R.O.C.
-Securities and Futures Bureau: - (a) Financing provided to others for the year ended 31 December 2022: Please refer to Attachment 2. - (b) Endorsement/Guarantee provided to others for the year ended 31 December 2022: Please refer to Attachment 3. - (c) Securities held as of 31 December 2022 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 4. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2022: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2022: None. - (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2022: None. - (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended 31 December 2022: Please refer to Attachment 6. - (h) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of 31 December 2022: None. - (i) Financial instruments and derivative transactions: None. - (j) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 1.
+Securities and Futures Bureau: - (a) Financing provided to others for the year ended 31 December 2023: Please refer to Attachment 2. - (b) Endorsement/Guarantee provided to others for the year ended 31 December 2023: Please refer to Attachment 3. - (c) Securities held as of 31 December 2023 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 4. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: Please refer to Attachment 5. - (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended 31 December 2023: Please refer to Attachment 7. - (h) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of 31 December 2023: None. - (i) Financial instruments and derivative transactions: None. - (j) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 1.